jdpark7/uni-chatbot/university-data/curriculum.md

 ADMISSION TO THE CALIFORNIA STATE UNIVERSITY .AS A FRESHMAN

 Most applicants who are admitted meet the standards in each of the following areas:
-°‹.Specific high school courses (referred to as the °∞a-g°± courses) °‹.Grades in °∞a-g°± courses and test scores °‹.Graduation from high school
+‚â§.Specific high school courses (referred to as the ‚Äúa-g‚Äù courses) ‚â§.Grades in ‚Äúa-g‚Äù courses and test scores ‚â§.Graduation from high school

-The CSU requires a 15-unit pattern of °∞a-g°± courses for admission as a first-time freshman.
+The CSU requires a 15-unit pattern of ‚Äúa-g‚Äù courses for admission as a first-time freshman.
 Each unit is equal to a year of study in a subject area.
 A grade of C or higher is required for each UC/Cal State approved course you use to meet the subject requirement.
 Students interested in the CSU application can click here.

 a.
 History and Social Science .
 2 years
 Including 1 year of U.S. history or 1 semester of U.S. history and 1 semester of civics or American government and 1 year of social science.